miguelrjim/Telegram-To-Discord-Bot-Fixed/README.md

 ### Installing and Setup
 1. Clone this repository
 2. Open your choice of console (or Anaconda console) and navigate to cloned folder
 3. Run Command: `python3 -m pip install -r requirements.txt`.
 4. Fill out a configuration file.
-An exmaple file can be found at `config.yml`.
+An exmaple file can be found at `config.sample.yml`.
+Make sure it's named `config.yml`

 #### Filling `config.yml` file